santy311/turbin3-prereq-rust/README.md

 ### 4. Empty devnet wallet into Turbin3 wallet

-Drain the wallet for from created account to Turbin3 Wallet
+Drain the SOL from created wallet to Turbin3 Wallet

 ```
 $cargo test empty_wallet -- --nocapture